 Git is the C of Version Control Tools

-The plan is to publish an expanded version of this material as a book later
+I've been working lately on a major revision of Source Control HOWTO.
+The plan is to publish an expanded version of this material as a book later this year.

-including lots of new stuff on distributed version control and how it's
+So as I overhaul the content for book publication, I am including lots of new stuff on distributed version control and how it's different.

-Bazaar and Git and Darcs and their ilk.
+And that means I am spending a fair amount of time using Bazaar and Git and Darcs and their ilk.
 Broadly speaking, I think these tools are fascinating.

 But I keep stumbling across little things that surprise me.